Who's studying in HE?

 First degrees are those that, for the most part, lead to a bachelor's degree qualification such as BA or BSc.
 See the definition for Level of study for more detail.

 The table below shows the number of students at each HE provider.
 Use the buttons on the right to show a breakdown by sex or domicile (UK/EU/Non-EU).
 Use the filters to restrict to first year students only, full- or part-time students, or a particular level of study.
-Due to the size of this table, some browsers may perform better than others.

 Table 1 - HE student enrolments by HE provider